-Working on your Spanish and looking for books to read that are on your level?
+Working on your Spanish and looking for Spanish books to read that are on your level?
 If you’re a young adult who has just started to learn Spanish, chances are you aren’t going to want to read a Spanish children’s book.
-Here are a few suggestions for books to read that are both level appropriate and age appropriate for any student learning Spanish.
 In today’s day and age, thousands of books are easily accessible for you to expand your language.
 By reading in Spanish, you will improve one of the most important aspects of learning a new language.
-Not much of a reader or you don’t have time to read?
-Then, try to find these books in audio book form!
-That could give you a great opportunity to improve on your Spanish listening skills, while enjoying Spanish literature.
-The best part about audio books is that you can listen to them wherever you are, whether you’re on the way to class, heading out from work, or commuting in the car, an audio book can be used in many situations.

 Papelucho by Marcela Paz